 ADMISSION IS FREE.

-•Learn about early settlement, pre-Civil War agriculture and industry in Clarksville, and the secession debate
+LEARN about early settlement, pre-Civil War agriculture and industry in Clarksville, and

-•Hear from Clarksville’s soldiers, slaves, and citizens about their experiences of the Civil War and Union occupation
+HEAR from Clarksville’s soldiers, slaves, and citizens about their experiences of the Civil War and

-•Learn about emancipation, the United States Colored Troops, and the freedmen’s camp located at Fort Defiance
+LEARN about emancipation, the United States Colored Troops, and the freedmen’s camp located

 Field trips and groups also have the opportunity to experience guided tours of the grounds, explore Civil War-era earthwork fortifications, and hear about the equipment and day-to-day life of a Civil War soldier, as well as about the colonial history of the area surrounding Fort Defiance, including American Indians and Valentine Sevier.

 Lunch may also be carried in and eaten on the grounds.

 Depending on the size of your group, we recommend spending one hour minimum at the center.
 Book your tour by calling 931-472-3351 or email us